Skip to main content

 Device State

-The Device struct holds all client state:
+The Device struct holds all client state (defined in wacore::store::device):

 pub struct Device {